anonymoussoh/scorelog_highcharts/README.markdown

-Freeciv Scorelog Viewer By HighChart
+Freeciv Scorelog Viewer By HighCharts
 =========

  * This is still alpha version.